Berit Aljand

 Berit Aljand (born 8 July 1985) is an Estonian swimmer.

 She was born in Tallinn.
 Her twin sister Triin and younger brother Martti are also swimmers.
 Her father Riho Aljand is a swimming coach, and her grandmother, Ulvi Voog (Indrikson) is a former Olympic swimmer.
-In 2010 she graduated from the University of Louisiana in international relations speciality.
+In 2010 she graduated from Louisiana State University in international relations speciality.

 She started her swimming exercising in 1992, coached by his father.
-She has competed at World Aquatics Championships.
+She has competed at the World Aquatics Championships.
 She is multiple-times Estonian champion in different swimming disciplines.
-2000-2007 she was a member of Estonian national swimming team.
+2000-2007 she was a member of Estonian national swim team.

-She is living and working in USA.